Monkestation/monke-wiki/jobs/engineering/station-engineer.md

 There are other items in engineering that can greatly assist your work but are in much more limited supply, an example is the engineering hardsuits (only 3) which wont be enough if the station is full of engineers.
 These pieces of equipment should be perserved due to how useful they are for preforming critical repairs.
 ### Looting over, work now.
 Step 1 - **START THE ENGINE**
-Whether its the {SM LINK}Sm or Tesla/Singularity {SINGULO/Tesla LINK} you need to get the power generation started fast, as the station really likes sucking whatever little power the SMES start with.
+Whether its the {SM LINK}Sm or [Tesla/Singularity](/jobs/engineering/GuidetoTesSing) you need to get the power generation started fast, as the station really likes sucking whatever little power the SMES start with.
 PS: dont forget to set the SMES!

 Step 2 - Backup power systems.
 The main backup power system in the station is the solar arrays, you will need a spaceproof suit and plenty of extra wire.
 These systems do not generate enough power to supply the station on its own, but will delay power loss in an emergency.